Windows do not support a long file path by default, this article will tell you how to enable it in win 10 home edition.

-- Right-click the windows start button at the bottom left corner, then click the Run menu item.
+- Type command run in the Windows command search text box located after the Windows start button at the bottom left corner, then click the Run app to open it.

-- Input regedit in popup dialog input text box and click Ok button.
+- Input the command regedit in the popup dialog input text box and click the OK button.

 - If it shows an error message like Can not find command regedit, then you need first enable regedit in win 10.

 - Create a windows bat file such as add_regeidt.bat, then copy the below code into it and save it.